stones-1130/dsc-mod-1-project-v2-1-onl01-dtsc-pt-041320/README.md

 ```

-    Total number of movies that lost money: 753,  Percent total that lost money: 40.27%
+    Total number of movies that lost money: 757,  Percent total that lost money: 39.8%

+### **Highlight:**

+Many high earning movies did not break even.

+### **Recommendations:**

+Learn from the mistakes made by movies with large production budgets and low ROI...or it could happen to you

 ```python